Speaking part: variant 7 - Langart

 Imagine that you and your friend are doing a school project “Fitness opportunities”.
 You have found some photos to illustrate it but for technical reasons you cannot send them now.
 Leave a voice message to your friend explaining your choice of the photos and sharing some ideas about the project.
 In 2.5 minutes be ready to:

-- express your opinion on the subject of the project – which of these workout locations you’d prefer and why.
+• express your opinion on the subject of the project – say which of the workout locations presented in the pictures you’d prefer and why.

 You will speak for not more than 3 minutes (12–15 sentences).
 You have to talk continuously.